suhanree/network-recommender/README.md

 look at
 [EDA.ipynb](https://github.com/suhanree/network-recommender/blob/master/code/EDA.ipynb),
 done in ipython notebook format).
-If we compare cities by counts, the figure below shows ratios for cities for numbers of users, businesses, and ratings (before we drop users based on the structure of social network).
+If we compare cities by counts, the figure below shows ratios for numbers of users, businesses, and ratings (before we drop users based on the structure of social network).
 There are two big cities, Phoenix and Las Vegas, and five medium cities, and